matter-labs-archive/reddit-demo/README.md

 ## Components

-This repository contains two related but yet independent projects:
+This repository contains the following related but yet independent projects:

 - [Community Oracle](community-oracle) - a bridge between zkSync network and the Reddit platform.
 - [Service Provider](service-provider) - an application capable of initiating and storing the users' subscriptions.